ferrocene/ferrocene/ferrocene/doc/evaluation-report/src/rustfmt/tool-analysis.rst

 potential errors is very high.
 Therefore, the tool error detection class is **TD1**.

-Using clause 11.4.5.4 in part 8 of the [|iso_ref|] standard, we can conclude that in the worst case the Tool Classification Level is **TCL1**.
+Using clause 11.4.5.4 in part 8 of the [|iso_ref|] standard, we can conclude that in the worst case the Tool Classification Level is **TCL1** up to ASIL D.
 Therefore we need no qualification methods.

 .. _rustfmt_iec_tool_classification: